szczepq/azure-kubernetes/README.md

 to clean everything.

-### We can not move to kubernetes
+### We can now move to kubernetes

 Open docker settings and open **Kubernetes** tab and select two checkboxes like on a screen below.
-Wait for instalation to finish.
+Wait for installation to finish.
 It should look very similar for macOS users.

 <p align="center">
   <img src="img/docker-kubernetes.jpg" title="docker kubernetes" />